 Image File Types – .cr2

 Use a .cr2 when you want raw unprocessed images from personal or professional photographs.
-Having the complete original gives the exact moment captured by the camera, which can be valuable in certain instances.
+Preserving the original gives the exact moment captured by the camera, which can be valuable in certain instances.

 Image File Types – .psd

-PSD stands for Photoshop Document, referring to Adobe’s Photoshop program.
+PSD image file stands for Photoshop Document, referring to Adobe’s Photoshop program.
 These file types store layers of images that are capable of re-editing upon opening them.

 Use the .psd when you have images and layouts you prefer to evolve or re-publish in the future.